venthur/dotenv-cli/README.md

 # dotenv CLI

-Dotenv-CLI is a simple package that provides the `dotenv` command.
-It reads the `.env` file from the current directory, puts the contents in the environment by either changing existing- or adding new environment varialles, and executes the given command.
+Dotenv-CLI provides the `dotenv` command. `dotenv` loads the `.env` file from the current directory, puts the contents in the environment by either changing existing- or adding new environment variables, and executes the given command.

 `dotenv` supports alternative `.env` files like `.env.development` via the `-e` or `--dotenv` parameters.